Indiana- Interview: Lilliana Talks Running for Office in Deep-Red Indiana

 By Jane Migliara Brigham

-Lilliana Young is an openly transfem candidate for state office in a hostile state where Democrats have little to less power.
-She spoke to The Needle about the state of things in Bloomington, her city, and what she is doing about it.
+Lilliana Young is an openly transfem candidate for state office in a hostile state where Democrats have little to no power.
+She spoke to The Needle about the state of things in Bloomington, Indiana, and what she is doing about it.

 Jane: Okay, we're rolling.
 My name is Jane Brigham.
 I'm here from The Needle News, a new trans publication that just started up last week.
 I reached out to you through our mutual friend because she mentioned that you are running for state house in Indiana.
 So, do you want to start by introducing yourself?